burgreen/stack-proteus/README.md

 If there is no internet access on the target machine that you wish to install proteus, you need to secure the needed tarballs and manually transfer them to the target machine.

-If you have this need, [tarballs-proteus](https://github.com/burgreen/tarballs-proteus).
+If you have this need, see [tarballs-proteus](https://github.com/burgreen/tarballs-proteus).

 Installation of Proteus software stack
 --------------------------------------